310mc/https-310mc.github.io-tl/source/_posts/scout/exhibition_in_a_blink.md

 Right then, let us conduct our investigation as part of the Mystery Researchers Club.

-The owner of this “makes one drop dead upon gazing at it three times” painting — Also known as the “Mysterious Portrait” — will surely be overjoyed to hear this, too. ♪
+The owner of this “makes one drop dead upon gazing at it three times” painting — Also known as the ‘Mysterious Portrait’ — will surely be overjoyed to hear this, too. ♪
 {% endbubble %}

 ## Portrait Shrouded In Mystery 2